-Low-emission protein source: Farmed salmon has a substantially better carbon footprint than meat-based protein, making it more resilient to climate-related regulations and shifts in consumer preference away from carbon-intensive protein sources.

-Renewable energy: Grieg Seafood sees opportunities in shifting from fossil fuels to electrical power at our locations in Norway in order to reduce emissions and lower our cost.
-Fuels from generators from on-site energy production is one of the largest direct sources of emissions in our sector, and we are testing new technologies to reduce the carbon footprint from these sources, such as switching diesel engines used on sites with battery packs or hybrid solutions.
-These are great opportunities which can also be beneficial economically in the long run.
-With the passing of the Norwegian Climate Act, there is a great opportunity for Grieg Seafood to reap the reputational benefits of eliminating fuel-related emissions because we still use fossil aggregates in several locations along the coastline of Norway.
-By switching our locations from diesel to electricity, we will reduce emissions from these locations by 90%, and even more in the future with more renewable sources in the power grid in 2050 than in today's Nordic mix.
-We have already implemented initiatives to switch from diesel to electricity by installing off-grid electricity in some locations.
-Additionally, this activity is not only beneficial for the climate, but also has further environmental, pollution and water benefits.
-We have a policy that emphasizes our responsibility as to protect the biodiversity in the ocean.
+I salmon has a substantially better carbon footprint than meat-based nate-related regulations and shifts in consumer preference away from s opportunities in shifting from fossil fuels to electrical power at our emissions and lower our cost.
+Fuels from generators from on-site energy sources of emissions in our sector, and we are testing new technologies ese sources, such as switching diesel engines used on sites with battery reat opportunities which can also be beneficial economically in the long n Climate Act, there is a great opportunity for Grieg Seafood to reap the el-related emissions because we still use fossil aggregates in several y.
+By switching our locations from diesel to electricity, we will reduce 6, and even more in the future with more renewable sources in the dic mix.
+We have already implemented initiatives to switch from diesel to city in some locations.
+Additionally, this activity is not only beneficial for the ental, pollution and water benefits.
+We have a policy that emphasizes our rsity in the ocean.

-Early adaptation to climate changes: Grieg Seafood BC has adapted its operations to the consequences of a changing climate (i.e. increased algal blooms, various types of algae, and lower oxygen levels).
-This knowledge should be easily transferable to other areas.
+Grieg Seafood BC has adapted its operations to the consequences of a blooms, various types of algae, and lower oxygen levels).
+This knowledge areas.

-Innovation: Grieg Seafood have tried to find more sustainable ways to store our fish for transportation.
-The opportunity to reduce the amount of ice in boxes that we transport fish in, can decrease both cost and emissions.
-Sub- chilling entails bringing the salmon to low temperatures without freezing more than 20% of its water.
-Approximately 10% of the overall weight in salmon transport is ice.
-Sub-chilling makes ice redundant, and reduces emissions and transportation cost.
-Sub-chilling does not just have economic benefits with a longer shelf life, but also gives the opportunity to transport the fish in shipping containers instead of airfreight, which is considerably cheaper and more environmentally friendly.
-Increased shelf life provides further market opportunities.
-This technology challenges existing regulations and definitions of fresh and frozen fish.
+o find more sustainable ways to store our fish for transportation.
+The e in boxes that we transport fish in, can decrease both cost and emissions. on to low temperatures without freezing more than 20% of its water. ht in salmon transport is ice.
+Sub-chilling makes ice redundant, and cost.
+Sub-chilling does not just have economic benefits with a longer y to transport the fish in shipping containers instead of airfreight, which ronmentally friendly.
+Increased shelf life provides further market ges existing regulations and definitions of fresh and frozen fish.

-New business regions due to ice cap melting.
-If the northern ice cap continues to melt, the North-East passage to China from Finnmark in northern Norway might open.
-In that case, Grieg Seafood Finnmark might benefit from transporting products to Asia with a low carbon footprint, given that appropriate freezing methods have been developed.
+nelting.
+If the northern ice cap continues to melt, the North-East passage orway might open.
+In that case, Grieg Seafood Finnmark might benefit from w carbon footprint, given that appropriate freezing methods have been